Piracy off the coast of Somalia: Probable causes

 In January 2023, the Indian Ocean High Risk Area (HRA) was lifted by the International Maritime Bureau (IMB) due to a significant absence of Somali pirate attacks in previous years, although Somali pirates still reportedly possess the ability and resources to conduct attacks in the Gulf of Aden region.

-As a derivative effect of the escalating Gaza war at the end of 2023, new piracy-related activity rose on the Somalian coast.
+As a derivative effect of the escalating Gaza war at the end of 2023, new piracy-related activity rose on the Somalia coast.
 According to the International Maritime Bureau (IMB) the first successful hijacking of a cargo vessel in the area after six years happened in December 2023.
 On March 17, 2024 Indian naval commandos led a rescue operation taking back control of the vessel about 500 km off the coast of Somalia, bringing the 35 Somali pirates to prosecution in Mumbai.
-This resurface of piracy in the area is closely linked to the unaltered root causes and the instability that the war creates in the area.
+This resurfacing of piracy in the area is closely linked to the unaltered root causes and the instability that the war creates in the area.